denistsoi/franklinchen.github.io/source/_posts/2011-10-01-run-shadyside-5k-outrunning-mickey-mouse-and-lending-a-trumpet.markdown

 ## Rain

 It started raining outside just as Ben left with the trumpet.
 I am *so* grateful that it did not rain during the race!
 I was prepared to deal with it (I have run cold half marathons during which it rained the whole time), but it would not have been so much fun.

+## (Update of 2012-10-06)

+The following year, sadly, I did not do Run Shadyside again, because of a schedule conflict with [the Fineview Stepathon that I did instead](/blog/2012/10/06/the-fineview-stepathon-2012-pittsburghs-grueling-urban-trail-race/).
+We'll have to see what the schedules are for 2013.